scottjn/jnscott_tdi/README.md

 101 MB

-Datasets were updated on May 16, 2019.
 All results stated are based on versions of datasets downloaded on May 30, 2019.
 In brief, the iep2916 csv file contains records related to the score of a given provider for a given measure.
-The ndf2016 csv file cotains records for medical providers with information such as the eyar they graduated with their highest degree, where they went to medical school, which medical practice(s) they are members of, what hospitals they practice at, atc.
+The ndf2016 csv file cotains records for medical providers with information such as the year they graduated with their highest degree, where they went to medical school, which medical practice(s) they are members of, what hospitals they practice at, etc. The us_census_bureau_regions_and_divisions csv file bins states into geographical regions and divisions.
+The hcahps_hospital csv file contains scoes similar to those being analyzed for the medical providers but instead for hospitals.
-The